URL Encoding Explained: When, Why, and How to Encode URLs

 encodeURI vs encodeURIComponent

-encodeURI encodes a complete URL.
-It leaves structural characters like ?, &, =, /, # intact because they’re meaningful URL syntax.
+encodeURI is for encoding a complete URL.
+It leaves structural characters like ?, &, =, /, and # alone, because they’re part of the URL syntax.

 encodeURI("https://example.com/search?q=hello world")